10 Jul 2009

-This wonderful and engaging 1st book in a trilogy that includes Steps and Stones and Peace, andBugs and Understanding, gives children and caregivers a concrete practice for dealing with anger and other difficult emotions.
+This wonderful and engaging 1st book in a trilogy that includesÔ_Steps and Stones and Peace, andBugs and Understanding, gives children and caregivers a concrete practice for dealing with anger and other difficult emotions.

 The story is beautifully illustrated with handmade collages by New York artist and childrens book illustrator Christiane Kromer.
 Each collage is a mix of paper, acrylic, and cardboard, and found materials.
 The materials reflect the connection between the characters and their environment and are indicative of the wide range of emotions that come together in the story.

-The author’s intention is to help parents understand that there is an alternative to “time out’s” as a means of helping children to express themselves when feeling angry, while providing children with a mechanism for internal dialogue during a “time out” or when “sitting” with their anger.
+The author_ã_s intention is to help parents understand that there is an alternative to "time out_ã_s" as a means of helping children to express themselves when feeling angry, while providing children with a mechanism for internal dialogue during a "time out" or when "sitting" with their anger.

 Through reading the story, children will learn to acknowledge anger when it arises, understand the cause of their anger, and ultimately feel safe expressing themselves and accepting accountability for their actions when appropriate.
 By learning these skills, children, will grow comfortable with them and carry them into adulthood with ease and confidence.